krondorl/mtgbase/README.md

 is copyright Wizards of the Coast, LLC.
 Mtgbase is not produced by or endorsed by Wizards of the Coast.
 ```

+## History

+- The angular frontend was updated to 18 on July 2024.
+- I started the project in September 2023.

 Everything else [is licensed as such.](LICENSE)